SitePen/dstore/docs/Collection.md

 * `and`: This takes two arguments that are other filter objects, that both must be true.
 * `or`: This takes two arguments that are other filter objects, where one of the two must be true.

+### Nesting

+A few of the filters can also be built upon with other collections (potentially from other stores).
+In particular, you can provide a collection as the argument for the `in` or `contains` filter.
+This provides functionality similar to nested queries or joins.
+This generally will need to be combined with a `select` to return the correct values for matching.
+For example, if we wanted to find all the tasks in high priority projects, where the `task` store has a `projectId` property/column that is a foreign key, referencing objects in a `project` store.
+We can perform our nested query:

+	var tasksOfHighPriorityProjects = taskStore.filter(
+			new Filter().in('projectId',
+				projectStore.filter({priority: 'high'}).select('id')));

+### Implementations

 Different stores may implement filtering in different ways.
 The `dstore/Memory` will perform filtering in memory.
 The `dstore/Request`/`dstore/Rest` stores will translate the filters into URL query strings to send to the server.
 Simple queries will be in standard URL-encoded query format and complex queries will conform to [RQL](https://github.com/persvr/rql) syntax (which is a superset of standard query format).

 New filter methods can be created by subclassing `dstore/Filter` and adding new methods.
 New methods can be created by calling `Filter.filterCreator` and by providing the name of the new method.
 If you will be using new methods with stores that mix in `SimpleQuery` like memory stores, you can also add filter comparators by overriding the `_getFilterComparator` method, returning comparators for the additional types, and delegating to `this.inherited` for the rest.